SmithSamuelM/Papers/whitepapers/kram.md

 With multiple caches of different types, finding the appropriate cache can be complicated and, hence, time- and throughput-expensive (not storage).
 One way to mitigate this is to use database tables that index all cached messages by message ID or by a combination of exchange ID and message ID.
 This way, matching a received message ID (SAID) or a combined exchange ID (SAID) with a message ID (SAID) to an existing cache keyed by SAID(s) may use a fast LMDB tree comparison to find the match.
 The trade-off is that more storage is required for caches.
 Messages with different IDs do not share a cache.

 Moreover, when caches are not shared between different message IDs, then, because of the universally unique property of SAIDs, the sender does not have to synchronize the sending of messages or space out the sending of messages with different message IDs in order to avoid inadvertent out-of-order asynchronous messages from different network delay paths.
 Message-ID-based caching also enables the same sender AID to be used across multiple devices without requiring synchronization for sending.
 Different datetime for a message means a different message ID (SAID) and, hence, a different timeliness cache.
-The tradeoff is that the lower limit of storage required for full KRAM is higher.
+The trade-off is that the lower storage limit required for full KRAM is higher.
 One can't configure a full KRAM to reduce storage requirements by sharing caches across multiple message IDs.
 The only configurable storage minimization is the cache window size, which determines how long to hold onto caches before deleting or archiving them.

+### Accept and Prune Window Lag Values to Enable Dynamic Configuration of Cache-types

-This redesign uses different time lags or windows for accepting a message into the cache and pruning a message from the cache.
-The prune window is set to a larger value.
-This allows dynamic increases to the accepting window cache lag without exposing a gap in time for a replay attack.
-Having a window for acceptance that is shorter than the window for pruning also enables the acceptance window to be smaller and easier to optimize for performance.
-It minimizes the number of messages that ever make it into the pruning cache in the first place while allowing dynamic configuration of the acceptance window sizes.
-As long as the prune window is guaranteed to be longer than the accept window, the prune window size can be increased dynamically without opening up a gap-replay attack.
-This is because any replay of messages already accepted must still pass the accept window first.
+This redesign allows different time-lag values (windows) for accepting a message into the cache and pruning it from the cache.
+The prune lag must be greater than or equal to the accept lag.
+Typically, the two values are equal.
+Allowing the prune lag to be greater for a period of time enables increases in the accept lag without exposing the host (receiver).
+This allows dynamic increases to the accepting window cache lag without exposing a gap in time for a replay or first-play attack (see below).

-While this approach protects against gap-replay attacks when the acceptance window is increased, it does not protect against gap-first-play attacks.
+A gap replay attack may occur as follows: A message is accepted and then eventually pruned thus deleting its cache.
+The accept window lag is then increased.
+The already pruned message could then be replayed successfully if its datetime stamp is within the new, longer accept window.
+Protection against such a gap replay attack requires a staged, coordinated two-step change to the prune and accept window lags.
+This is described in detail in the section on cache-type database dynamic configuration.

 A gap-first-play attack could occur when a message is not accepted because it lies outside the acceptance window, so it is never seen or cached by the receiver.
-But if the acceptance window is subsequently lengthened so that the message could be accepted, then it could be resubmitted by an attacker as a first play.
+But if the acceptance window is later extended so the message can be accepted, an attacker could resubmit it as a first play.
 Suppose that the original sender noticed that its first attempt at sending the message was not responded to by the receiver.
 The Sender might believe the message was not accepted, perhaps because it arrived too late and fell outside the receiver's acceptance window.
 Therefore, the sender creates a new version of the same message content but with a new datetime and a new message ID.
 The sender then sends this message, which is accepted.
 The sender may be affected adversely by a first play of the earlier version of the message due to a successful gap-first-play attack.
 This may be because the effect of the first play later may be the same (double access) because the messages only differ in the datetime and message ID.
-The way to mitigate gap-first-play attacks is to delay the requested increase in the acceptance window size until after time has expired equal to the delta between the old acceptance window and the new, longer one, `delta = new - old`.
-This ensures that any potential gap-first-play message timestamps will have already exceeded the new longer window.

-A dynamic change that increases both the accept and prune window sizes may also create a gap-replay attack vulnerability.
-If the new accept window is longer than the old prune window, then messages that have already been pruned due to the old prune window may be replayed and reaccepted without detection.
-The constraint on the accept window size is that it must always be less than or equal to the prune window size.
-But when increasing both the accept and prune window sizes at the same time, the new accept window could be longer than the old prune window.
-To protect against this, whenever an accept window and a prune window are both to be changed, the accept window must not be increased beyond the old prune window until after the delta between the old accept window and the new accept window has expired, `delta = new - old`.
-The new, longer prune window must be applied immediately, but the new, longer accept window cannot be applied until after the delta accept has expired.
-This way, any potential replay messages that had been deleted from the old shorter prune window will have already timed out before they could be accepted into the new longer accept window.
-The gap will have been closed.
-Increasing the prune window immediately collects any accepted messages, preventing them from being replayed while waiting for the delta to expire.

-Decreasing the accept and prune windows does not expose a replay gap as long as the prune window is always at least as large as the accept window.

-When adding new cache-types, the accept window delta logic must be applied to the worst case of any existing windows so as not to expose gaps due to coverage changes induced by cache-type granularity changes.
-This may require some effort to calculate the worst case.
-For example, when adding a new cache-type for a route for a given message type, the worst case would be to calculate the accept window delta against the shortest accept window for any cache-type of the same message type that has a shorter accept window than the new cache type.
-Messages that may have been accepted by a cache-type with a subset of the new route for no route at all (but the same message type) may now be accepted by the new cache-type but with a longer window.
-This could create a gap-first-play attack vulnerability.
+Protection against such a gap first-play attack requires the same staged, coordinated two-step change to the prune and accept window lags as a gap replay attack.
+This is described in detail in the section on cache-type database dynamic configuration.

+### Assumption of KEL availability

 The redesign of KRAM assumes that, for a message to be fully authenticated by KRAM, the required event must already be available in a copy of the sender's KEL held by the receiver.
 To clarify, the appropriate event from the sender's KEL must have already been received to immediately determine the key state for attached signature-authenticated messages, or to determine the latest event holding the anchoring seal for attached anchoring-seal-authenticated messages.
 This is a reasonable constraint.
 Contrast escrowing the event versus dropping the event when the KEL itself or the appropriate event holding the required authentication information has not yet been received.
 In either case, repair requires generating a cue to notify the receiver to retrieve the latest version of the KEL.
 In most cases, the time required to notify and then retrieve the KEL exceeds the KRAM message window, resulting in the message being dropped, even after the KEL is retrieved.
 Which makes moot the use of the escrow.
 A new message with a new datetime stamp must be generated regardless.
 Therefore, the most practical approach is to drop the message and create a cue that notifies the receiver that the appropriate KEL or KEL event needs to be obtained from the sender.
 This is a change from the current `eventing` logic for processing messages, which escrows messages when the KEL or KEL event is unavailable.
 There is also a bug in the escrow logic that can result in a loop that always reescrows.
 Consequently, the logic needs to be refactored, regardless of the case.

+### Refactor of Message Processing
 This redesign also assumes a refactor of various process message methods of Kevery in `core.eventing` so that all non-event message types, namely `(qry, rpy, pro, bar, xip, exn)`, are processed by the parser with a single call to a new Kevery method called `processMsg`.
 At the very top of `processMsg`, the logic for AID-based admit or deny logic should be consolidated for all non-key event message types.
 Immediately following that, the KRAM logic should be applied to all non-key event message types.
 Only when a message leaves KRAM should it split into message-specific processing logic.

 In general, an attacker who intercepts a message can delete the attached authentication (signature(s) or seal).
 This will cause the message to be dropped.
 The protection against this sort of attack is to send the message over an encrypted transport.
 The attacker may still be able to interrupt the encrypted message transport as a whole, but not individual KERI messages.